Kuree/kratos/docs/generator.rst

 For simple modules, it is fine to hold a port/variable/parameters as class attributes.
-However, as the generator gets more complicated, it may be difficult to maintain all the variable names. kratos ``Generator`` comes with handy proxiex to access all the variables you need.
+However, as the generator gets more complicated, it may be difficult to maintain all the variable names. kratos ``Generator`` comes with handy proxies to access all the variables you need.
 You can access a port either through

 - ``[gen].ports.port_name``